membraneframework-labs/membrane_videoroom/README.md

 ## Run with docker

-Videoroom demo provides a `Dockerfile** that you can use to run videoroom application yourself without any additional setup and dependencies.
+Videoroom demo provides a `Dockerfile` that you can use to run videoroom application yourself without any additional setup and dependencies.

 ### To run:

 **IMPORTANT** If you intend to use TLS remember that setting paths in `.env` file is not enough.
-Those paths will be used inside docker container therefore besides setting env variables you will need to mount those paths to docker container on your own.
+Those paths will be used inside the docker container therefore besides setting env variables you will need to mount those paths to the docker container on your own.

 Default environmental variables are available in `.env` file.
 To run Membrane Videoroom, firstly you have to set up integrated TURNs environments there.
 Add these 2 lines to this file:
 ```bash